MultiSafepay/docs/content/integration/ready-made/myshop/_index.md

     - /ecommerce-platforms/myshop/
 ---

-This technical manual is for installing and configuring myShop's free app for integrating MultiSafepay payment solutions into your webshop.
+This technical manual is for installing and configuring myShop's free app for integrating with MultiSafepay.

 {{< details title="Support" >}}

-&nbsp;
-For any technical queries about the app, email myShop at <support@myshop.com>
+For technical queries about the app, email myShop at <support@myshop.com>

 Contact MultiSafepay: